esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 - Can we use existing medical imaging to screen for underdiagnosed conditions like osteoporosis?

-You are in all likelyhood here because you have a research question which can be awnsered with the processing and analysis of medical images.
+You are in all likelihood here because you have a research question which can be answered with the processing and analysis of medical images.
 This course is meant to aid you.